tf-encrypted/rfcs/20190924-tensorflow-federated/20190924-tensorflow-federated.md

 We propose the following implementation phases:

 1. Implement specific executors and required subcomponents such as secure channels;
-2. Implement generic executor and required subcomponnets such as compilers;
+2. Implement generic executor and required subcomponents such as compilers;
 3. Re-implement (select) specific executors as instances of the generic.

 ## Detailed Design Proposal

-We here detail a few examples of custom executors for secure aggregation.
+We here go into further details regarding the implementation of the custom executors.

-### Implementing the Specific Encrypted Executor using Paillier
+### Implementing the Paillier Executor

 This example consists of the following parties:

 - a set of clients providing inputs to the aggregation;
-- the server receiving the aggregated output and holding the decryption key;
+- a server combining ciphertexts and receiving the aggregation output;
-- an aggregator responsible for combining ciphertexts using the homomorphic properties of the encryption scheme.
+- a key holder owning the decryption key.

-The aggregator does not have a formal TFF placement but is an `EagerExecutor` e.g. referenced through a `RemoteExecutor` by the custom executor running on the server (similar to the `None` executor used by `FederatedExecutor`).
-Secure channels from the clients to the aggregator are implemented by routing all messages through the server using the [libsodium](https://github.com/jedisct1/libsodium) operations for sealed boxes exposed through TFE; if desired the identity of clients can be ensured using authenticated encryption instead.
+The key holder does not have a formal TFF placement but can be an `EagerExecutor` referenced through a `RemoteExecutor` by the custom executor running on the server (similar to the `None` executor used by `FederatedExecutor`).
+Secure channels from the clients to the aggregator are implemented by routing all messages through the server using the [libsodium](https://github.com/jedisct1/libsodium) operations for sealed boxes exposed through TFE; if desired the identity of clients can be verified by using authenticated encryption instead.

 The protocol consists of the following steps split into two phases:

 - Setup phase (for setup channels):

-  1. Generate a sealed boxes keypair on the aggregator;
+  1. Generate a sealed boxes keypair on the key holder;
   this can be done using a TF computation calling a TFE primitive.

   2. Broadcast the public encryption key to the clients;